Different Types of Forests in India

 Forest Survey of India (FSI)

-The Government of India established the Forest Survey of India in 1965 as Pre- Investment Survey of Forest Resources or PISFR.
+The Government of India established the Forest Survey of India in 1965 as the Investment Survey of Forest Resources or PISFR.
 This organisation was later reformed as Forest Survey of India on 1st June 1981.

 It’s an organisation that operates under the Ministry of Environment & Forests and keeps a record of the country’s forest resources.
 The organisation’s principal role is to conduct surveys on the forest lands of India and assess forest cover and inventory, monitor forest fire and development projects and many more.
-It has a headquarter in Dehradun, Uttar Pradesh.
+It has a headquarters in Dehradun, Uttar Pradesh.

 Recorded Forest Area (RFA)